It’s a complicated but crucial process.

 We understand that it can be difficult for producers to keep track of artist names when so many different people are buying your beats.
 To simplify this process, please add an “UNKNOWN WRITER” option into your account.
 That way you can register a % to yourself and a % to the unknown writer/artist who owns part of the new song.
 If you already know the name of the artist releasing the song, you can add them instead of an unknown writer.

-If you are unsure of how to add songs that use your beats, please reach out to us via our Support Form to submit a ticket and our Client Services Team will be happy to assist you.
+If you are unsure of how to add songs that use your beats, please use our Support Form to submit a ticket and our Client Services Team will be happy to assist you.
 You can find this form by logging into your account and finding the link on your client dashboard.

 Want to keep up with Songtrust for frequent music and publishing updates?